 Roseman University has two ABSN locations: in Henderson, near Las Vegas, and in South Jordan, near Salt Lake City.
-Both are accredited by the Accreditation Commission for Education in Nursing (ACEN) and meet the approval of each state’s Board of Nursing.
+Both are accredited by the Commission on Collegiate Nursing Education (CCNE) and meet the approval of each state’s Board of Nursing.

 On top of being accredited, nursing students at Roseman University have an outstanding track record within the healthcare communities they serve.
 “Roseman has a great reputation around here,” says Liz, Accelerated BSN student.
 “We present ourselves well; the school has a standard of excellence.”

 As ABSN students at Roseman work diligently to complete the program, recruiters are quick to meet them as soon as they begin clinical rotations.
 “When you actually go into the clinicals there are recruiters at the hospitals and they’ll come in and talk to you,” says Malarie, Accelerated BSN student.
 They know that you come with this caliber of expertise through Roseman.”
 “We’ve already been offered jobs and we’re only halfway through the program,” she says.

 As the demand for registered nurses continues to rise, nursing programs that have seats available are becoming harder to find.
 This is due to a limited number of faculty members available to teach.
 “In California where I lived, the waitlist is forever,” says Malarie.
 “There are thousands of people applying and nursing schools are taking 60, once a year,” she says.
 “Roseman was taking a lot more.”